vlang/v/doc/docs.md

 write documentation separately for your code, vdoc will generate it from docstrings in the source code.

-Documentation for each function/type/const must be placed right before the declaration:
+Documentation for each function/type/const must be placed right before the declaration

 ```v
 // clearall clears all bits in the array
 fn clearall() {
 }
 ```